-The Aa3 senior unsecured debt and deposit ratings of Australia & New Zealand Banking Group Limited (ANZ) reflect its strong asset quality, high levels of capital and good liquidity.
-The Aa3 rating incorporates two notches of uplift from ANZ's standalone financial strength of a2, in recognition of the bank's systemic importance and the traditionally supportive approach of Australia's bank supervisors.
+The Aa3 senior unsecured debt and deposit ratings of Australia & New Zealand Banking Group Limited (ANZ) reflect the group's strong capital levels, robust asset quality and a sound funding and liquidity position.
+ANZ's Aa3 rating incorporates two notches of uplift from ANZ's standalone financial strength of a2, in recognition of the bank's systemic importance and the traditionally supportive approach of Australia's bank supervisors.